plone/volto/docs/source/_inc/_branch-policy.md

     During the development process, a canary release will be cut from the `main` branch.
     When it becomes worthy of a beta or release candidate version, a new numbered branch should be cut, and non-breaking changes must be merged into it.

+legacy
+:   The term _legacy_ refers to a version that is no longer supported or actively maintained.
+    They are the versions between official Plone minor releases.
+    It is recommended that you update to minor Plone releases as soon as possible.
+    They won't receive any new features.
+    They might receive occasional bugfixes or security updates, via a pull request, and it's approved by the Volto Team.

 `main`
 :   This is the bleeding edge branch in git.
     It is the branch upon which future development occurs, and from which future releases shall be cut.